Japan's finance minister in Myanmar with development pledges

-NAYPYITAW, Myanmar (Reuters) - Japan’s new government confirmed its support for the emerging democracy in Myanmar on Thursday when Finance Minister Taro Aso visited the country to reaffirm Japan’s intention to cancel debt and help develop a big industrial zone.
+NAYPYITAW, Myanmar, Jan 3 (Reuters) - Japan’s new government confirmed its support for the emerging democracy in Myanmar on Thursday when Finance Minister Taro Aso visited the country to reaffirm Japan’s intention to cancel debt and help develop a big industrial zone.

 Myanmar has implemented rapid economic and political reforms since President Thein Sein’s quasi-civilian government took over from a long-ruling military junta in March 2011 and Japan has moved quickly to cement business ties.